 The Trust requires a profile ID photo from all staff, and is required for safeguarding purposes.
 This will usually be taken on or shortly after induction.
 A profile ID photo is used on staff ID cards, on Cedar, BromCom, and on Office365.
+The Trust operates CCTV systems to support site security and safety.

 The Trust also uses images of staff for marketing and publicity purposes.
 Staff will be notified in advance of photography and filming.
 In cases of small groups, or where individuals are very clearly identified, the Trust will seek your agreement to use your image.
-The Trust will always ask for your agreement first on each occasion prior to photos and images being used.
+The Trust will always ask for your Consent first on each occasion prior to photos and images being used.